 EngageBay has a slew of products in its suite.
-In the Sales Bay, you can find CRM, contact management software, and our appointment scheduling software.
-In the Marketing Bay, there’s SMS marketing, web forms, landing pages, email sequences, email marketing, and marketing automation.
+In the Sales Bay, you can find CRM, sales enablement tools, contact management software, and appointment scheduling software.
+In the Marketing Bay, there’s email marketing, marketing automation, SMS marketing, web forms, landing pages, email sequences and more.
+On the support end, there is a powerful helpdesk and live chat software.

 Let’s begin with what you’d get in the Sales Bay: